smimram/GETCO2022/index.md

 prime power.
 They also prove the $6$ vertices case.
 It remains open in the remaining cases, even for $n=10$ vertices.

-In this talk, for graphs on 2p vertices, where $p$ is prime, we study potential counterexamples to the conjecture, by studying the size of the automorphism group of graphs of that size, we give estimations of the Euler characteristic of simplicial complexes associated to potential non-evasive monotone graph properties.
+In this talk, for graphs on $2p$ vertices, where $p$ is prime, we study potential counterexamples to the conjecture, by studying the size of the automorphism group of graphs of that size, we give estimations of the Euler characteristic of simplicial complexes associated to potential non-evasive monotone graph properties.

-This is based on the article "The Evasiveness Conjecture and Graphs on $2p$ Vertices".
+This is based on the article _[The Evasiveness Conjecture and Graphs on $2p$ Vertices](https://arxiv.org/abs/1603.04412)_.
 Journal of graph theory 91 (1), pp. 35-52.

 We also undertake the study of bounds on the minimal degree of a polynomial with
 $\mathbb{F}_p$-coefficients that calculates potential counterexamples to the